Zooey Deschanel and Rebel Wilson Cast in Hollywood Bowl's Beauty and the Beast Concert

 Just over a year ago, the live-action adaptation of Beauty and the Beast was released, starring Emma Watson.
 It was one of the top grossing films of the year, with over $1.2 billion worldwide.
 The 1991 original animated film was nominated for six Academy Awards and earned its place as the first animated feature to receive a nomination for Best Picture.
 So, it's no surprise that the story keeps coming back in different forms.

 Concert tickets will go on sale Friday at 10 a.m.
-Doors open at 6:45 p.m. with a costume contest preceding the concert, beginning at 8:15 p.m.
+Doors open at 6:45 p.m.
+PT with a costume contest preceding the concert, beginning at 8:15 p.m.
+PT.